 Yes, driving on a provisional licence with passengers is legal.
 (See more below)

-Night driving!
+Night Drive!

 Yes, learner drivers can practice as long as they drive under the correct supervision.
 (More below)